VJftw/vjpatel.me/vjpatel/content/work/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/notes.markdown

 ## Lecture 8 - Differences Between Conventional and Digital Forensics

-Locard’s Exchange Principle (Edmond Locard, ca.1910): “Every contact leaves a trace” – because it results in an exchange of physical material.
-But, is this true in cyberspace?
-Is it possible to commit the “Perfect (cyber) crime”?
+### Locard’s Exchange Principle (Edmond Locard, ca.1910)
+> “Every contact leaves a trace”

+– because it results in an exchange of physical material.

+But, **is this true in cyberspace?
+Is it possible to commit the “Perfect (cyber) crime”?**

+*No, we are limited to what logs a machine has kept of actions made.
+Logs could also be deleted or faked.*

-Isolate the crime scene: For internet-connected devices or mobile phones, is the whole network (including ISPs / CSPs) the crime scene?
+### Isolate the crime scene
+For internet-connected devices or mobile phones, **is the whole network (including ISPs / CSPs) the crime scene?**

+*No, just the immediate network, but we may need to request further information from ISPs etc.*

-Freeze the crime scene: If a device is found attended and/or connected and/or powered-on, how do we avoid losing potential digital forensic evidence?
+### Freeze the crime scene

+**If a device is found attended and/or connected and/or powered-on, how do we avoid losing potential digital forensic evidence?**

+*We unplug it directly from the mains.
+Operating systems perform many actions that will impact the hard disk upon graceful shutdown*.
 ---

 ## Lecture 9 - The Forensic Process

- - Acquisition: Search & Seize Devices – warrants; reasonable suspicion; ‘bag & tag’.
+* a.
+Acquisition: Search & Seize Devices – warrants; reasonable suspicion; ‘bag & tag’.
- - Preservation: Provenance & Chain of Custody of Devices – e.g. ACPO 4 principles, making ‘bit-for-bit’ images of all media with write-blockers, and use of MD5 or SHA2 hashes.
+* b.
+Preservation: Provenance & Chain of Custody of Devices – e.g. ACPO 4 principles, making ‘bit-for-bit’ images of all media with write-blockers, and use of MD5 or SHA2 hashes.
- - c.
+* c.
 Searching: Extraction & Authentication of Evidence from Devices.
- - d.
+* d.
 Analysis of Evidence – what does the evidence signify?
- - e.
+* e.
 Evaluation of Evidence – how strong is the case?
- - f.
+* f.
 Reporting, in forms and styles that (i) technical experts can validate; (ii) legal personnel and juries can understand.

+USB devices can be masqueraded as everyday objects (lipstick) and may cause them to be overlooked during *search and seizure*.

 ---